San Pablo, Laguna: Etymology

-San Pablo is derived from the Spanish for Saint Paul, referring to the local patron saint, Paul the First Hermit.
+San Pablo derives its name from the Spanish for Saint Paul, referring to the local patron saint, Paul the First Hermit.
 It was previously known as San Pablo de los Montes, which translates to "Saint Paul of the Mountains" in Spanish.

 History

 San Pablo's earliest historical record dates back to pre-Spanish times when four large barrios bounded by Mount Makiling composed of settlements, the most prominent of which was "Sampalok" (Sampaloc).
 In 1571, the first Spanish troops under Captain Juan de Salcedo arrived in the upland village of Sampaloc.
 It was noted by Father Joaquin Martinez de Zuñiga that its original inhabitants were Aetas and were ruled by four chieftains.

 San Pablo became a parish in 1586, and then a municipality in 1647, and was renamed "San Pablo de los Montes" in honor of Saint Paul the First Hermit.

 Augustinian friar, Father Hernando Cabrera built the first church made of wood.
 It was noted that the sacristy of this church was ornamented and contained silver, which rivalled and even surpassed that of Spain.

 In 1756, it was placed under the jurisdiction of Batangas province but was returned to Laguna in 1883.
+The 1818 Spanish census recorded there to be 1,948 native families living in harmony with 7 Spanish-Filipino families.